 Khao Sok National Park

 I only spent a night here en route south, as I’d already visited this park in January 2004.
-Intermediate Roundleaf and Black-bearded Tomb Bats were common in the cave above the temple in the village, where there was also a single Intermediate Horseshoe Bat (all species were ID’d with the aid of a very nice spotting scope and a very powerful spotlight).
+Intermediate Roundleaf and Black-bearded and/or Long-winged Tomb Bats were common in the cave above the temple in the village, where there was also a single Intermediate Horseshoe Bat (all species were ID’d with the aid of a very nice spotting scope and a very powerful spotlight).
 We spotlit a Common Palm Civet around the café that’s about 3 km up the main trail in park: it was a regular visitor we were told.
 Banded Palm Civets are quite often reported here too.